 - Can my child participate in sports or other activities at our local public school?

 From ready-to-use complete packages to a handpicked eclectic course lineup, your options are boundless!
+Try this quick intro to types of curriculum and tips for selecting it.
 With a little extra planning and prep, you can even take advantage of free educational resources (public or college libraries, online, borrowed, etc.).

 5. Decide where you will homeschool and create your unique school schedule.

-And you may want to mix it up occasionally, but starting with a routine and a clear schedule will help you and your kids be on the same page and establish good habits that will last all year long.
+You might be surprised at all the places homeschooling can happen.
+And you may want to mix it up occasionally, but starting with a routine and a clear schedule will help you and your kids be on the same page and establish good habits that will last